Cost to repair a dryer

 Electric dryer problems

-In general, electric dryers are cheaper to repair than gas dryers, mainly because electric dryers are simply more common.
+In general, electric dryers are cheaper to repair than gas dryers, and one major reason why is that electric dryers are simply more common.

 Problem | Possible causes | Cost range |